 The Pure Michigan love doesn’t end when my little vacations end, however.
 Mitten Crate delivered a big box of Michigan-made love in June, including:

 - Joseph Wesley Great Lakes Blend Black Tea

 - Lush Gourmet Foods Coconut Lavender Handcrafted Almonds

 - BolaJoe Cafe Mocha Oatmeal

 - Apolonia Natural Dressing Greek Vinaigrette

 When I saw the tea, I immediately thought about re-purposing it into something other than a cup of tea.

-I’m not much of a tea drinker, since my day revolves around numerous cups of hot and cold coffee (and ice cream + coffee, ala affogato coffee).
+Other than the occasional cardamom tea latte, I’m not much of a tea drinker, since my day revolves around numerous cups of hot and cold coffee (and ice cream + coffee, ala affogato coffee).
 Still, the tea was too nice to let go to waste.